Electoral district of Clarinda

 The electoral district of Clarinda is an electoral district of the Victorian Legislative Assembly in Australia.
-It was created in the redistribution of electoral boundaries in 2013, and came into effect at the 2014 state election.
+It was created for the 2014 state election and is represented by Meng Heang Tak for the Labor Party.

 It largely covers the area of the abolished district of Clayton, covering south east suburbs in Melbourne.
-It includes the suburbs of Clarinda, Clayton, Springvale, Heatherton and Cheltenham.
+It includes all or parts of the suburbs of Clarinda, Clayton, Springvale, Heatherton, Mentone, Dingley Village and Cheltenham.

-The abolished district of Clayton was held by Labor MP Hong Lim, who retained the new seat at the 2014 election.